asdiadenpotatisen/i-dont-know-help/README.md

 i was just thinking the other day what if we wrote a book without any 'a's?

-ya so thats what im writing over at the other document lmao
+ya so thats what im writing over at the other document lmao :rofl:

 future projects:

 book without 'o'

 probably around the world in eighty days i did a draft bef